sullamij/sullamij.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Excited to announce that I have been supported by OpenAI as an Researcher Access Program!😆
+Excited to announce that my research is supported by OpenAI as a Researcher Access Program!😆